jmcanterafonseca/SpringBoot-challenge/README.md

 * Unit tests are needed.
 Need to investigate how to do it with Spring Boot.
 * More functional tests are needed (for testing errors, especially)
 * I was unable to handle properly REST framework errors, despite having created https://github.com/jmcanterafonseca/SpringBoot_Experiments/blob/master/src/main/java/org/weather/rest/RestErrorAdvice.java
+* Trace Logging System needed to avoid the usage of some `System.out.println`